Sport

 Aer Lingus College Football Classic

-Iowa State face Kansas State at Dublin’s Aviva Stadium on 23 August 2025
+TCU face North Carolina at Dublin’s Aviva Stadium on 29 August 2026

 Find Tickets